boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 * Applications can send/receive data at different rates for reliable and unreliable traffic (reliable could map to Queue-Building (QB) and unreliable could map to Non-Queue-Building (NQB)) by mapping reliability flag.
 One of the ways for application to make reliability markings visible is by following, e.g., the considerations in {{Section 4 of ?I-D.ietf-tsvwg-nqb}}.

 # Security Considerations

-The throughtput advice is bound to a subscriber, a host, and traffic category, not individual flows.
-This is consistent with, e.g.,
-{{Section 8.1.1 of ?RFC9330}} which states that "there has never been a universal need to police the rate of individual application flows".
-The rate-limits are set for various reasons (e.g., guards against resource abuse, fairness, etc.).

 As discussed in {{sec-uc}}, the throughout advice assist networks to soften overloads during DDoS attacks, in paricular.
 Of course, other mechanisms are enabled by networks to protect against overload (e.g., DDoS mitigation {{?RFC8811}}).